-ONYMS

 You are probably very familiar with the terms synonym and antonym.
 Yet there are actually quite a few words in English that incorporate the Greek root word ‘onym’ which means ‘name’.
-Below are a few of the more common words in which it is found.
+Scroll down for a list of the more common words in which it is found.

 Acronym: Acro=point, tip.
 An abbreviation formed from the initial letters of a series of words (e.g., NASA=National Aeronautics and Space Administration).